I know not everyone uses a grammar checker.

 Over the years, I’ve tried a few of them.
 Grammarly, ProWritingAid, Hemingway, a couple others here and there.
 Some are faster.
 Some are simpler.
 Some are better if you just want to clean something up quickly and be done with it.

 ProWritingAid isn’t really that.
 It’s a bit more involved.
-Which, depending on what you want, can either be helpful… or just a lot.
+Which, depending on what you want, can either be helpful or overwhelming.
 If you’re just looking for something quick to clean up a few sentences before you hit publish, it can feel like more than you need.

 But it’s also the one app I’ve stuck with the longest.